 Google’s remarketing tool allows incredible specific lists segmentation so that you can target people who viewed particular pages of your website.

-For example, if you have an e-commerce website selling baby supplies, you can retarget users who have visited only your baby skincare product pages.
+For example, if you have an website selling baby supplies, you can design e-commerce ads and retarget users who have visited only your baby skincare product pages.